mortcanty/earthengine/README.md

 	 <a href = "http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6825">
 	K. Conradsen et al. (2016).
 Determining the points of change in time series of polarimetric SAR data.
 IEEE TGRS 54 (5) 3007-3024.</a>

+ 4. Perform principal components analysis in visual/infrared full scenes.

- 4. Export imagery to your Earth Engine assets folder or to Google Drive for off-line local processing, for example with <a href="http://mortcanty.github.io/SARDocker/"> SARDocker</a>.
+ 5. Export imagery to your Earth Engine assets folder or to Google Drive for off-line local processing, for example with <a href="http://mortcanty.github.io/SARDocker/"> SARDocker</a>.